-At Kitagawa Dermatology, patients come to receive treatment for a number of skin issues including rosacea or redness of the skin.
+At Kitagawa Dermatology in Honolulu, patients come to receive treatment for a number of skin issues including rosacea or redness of the skin.
 Dr. Kitagawa and his caring staff will discuss your circumstances, history, and areas of concern.
 Rosacea treatment options will be discussed and, once an appropriate facial redness reduction plan is settled upon, the procedure will be scheduled and put in place.

-If rosacea or facial redness is adversely affecting you, contact Kitagawa Dermatology today about your concerns and rosacea treatment options.
+If rosacea or facial redness is adversely affecting you, contact Kitagawa Dermatology today about your concerns, rosacea treatment options, and our medical services.
 Oahu native Dr. Kory Kitagawa is a cosmetic and medical dermatologist in Honolulu.
 He and the team at Kitagawa Dermatology are known for their easygoing demeanor, enduring passion about skin care, and compassion for their patients.Continue Reading